ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 the given path prefix. `/*` includes the empty path.
 Thus `/ipfs/CID/*` blocks the CID itself, and any paths.
 Examples:

-- `/ipfs/CID/*` : blocks CID (by multihash) and any path before resolving.
+- `/ipfs/CID/*` : blocks CID (by multihash) and any path BEFORE resolving.
 - `/ipfs/CID/ab*`: blocks any path derived from the CID (multihash) and starting with "ab", including "ab"
 - `/ipfs/CID/ab/*`: equivalent to the above.

-Blocking layer recommendation: PathResolver + (BlockService if the CID itself is blocked too).
+Blocking layer recommendation: PathResolver

+**NOTE**: When the rule `/ipfs/CID` exists and BlockService-level blocking exists, subpaths of CID will effectively be blocked in the process of being resolved, as we would disallow fetching the root CID, even if the subpath itself is not block.
+This causes `/ipfs/CID` to behave like `/ipfs/CID/*`.
+In cases where all requests go through the PathResolver, blocking at the BlockService could be disabled.
+In that case fetching `/ipfs/CID` would be allowed even if that rule existed, when the process is part of the resolution of a subpath that is not blocked.
+Implementations can decide which model they want to adopt.

 ##### `/ipns/IPNS`